 What Are Leadership Weaknesses and the Qualities of a Bad Leader?

 There are a lot of horrible bosses out there and it’s inevitable to fall into one or become one.
-According to psychologist Robert Hogan in the American Psychological Association, there is 75 percent of employees that report that their immediate boss are the worst part of their job.
+According to psychologist Robert Hogan in the American Psychological Association, there is 75 per cent of employees report that their immediate bosses are the worst part of their job.

 Fantastic leaders realize how to use a variety of leadership styles, depending on what the scenario requires.
 The easy reality is that not all employees are encouraged with the same elements, and there’s no “one-size-fits-all” approach.

 Good leaders recognize this and are fluid.
-Negative leaders may be invested in their specific approaches and unwilling to adapt to what the subordinates requires.
+Negative leaders may be invested in their specific approaches and unwilling to adapt to what their subordinates require.

 Creating a plan for your employees is a matter that shouldn’t go unnoticed but frequently slips through the cracks.
 Having a growth and development plan for your subordinates is both effective and makes them more ambitious.
 However, not everyone invites change; only good leaders understand that change is inevitable.